pokergeist/Arduino-Plot-lib/README.md

 The Plot class helps you generate and accumulate variable strings to be sent to the Arduino IDE's Serial Plotter.

-## AFS_MPU9250

-This developing library supports the MPU-9250 9-DOF Motion Processing Unit/IMU, with the components derived from the Adafruit_Sensor type.
-Additional features are:

-* access to the AK8963 Magnetometer sensor configuration and data registers
-* ability to configure the MPU-9250's data ready interrupt signal which can be polled or associate with an interrupt handler
-* ability to configure the MPU-9250's slave device configuration register for populating its External Sensor Data registers
-* access to the individual Adafruit Sensor objects.

 ## AsyncTimer2

 This is a clone of Luis Llamas' [AsyncTimerLib](https://github.com/luisllamasbinaburo/Arduino-AsyncTimer).